mkallipo/affiliation-matching/README.md

 ## Description of the algorithm -- examples

-__Goal__: Recognize openAIRE's organizations inside the Crossref's data and match the corresponding ROR ids.
+__Goal__: Recognize openAIRE's organizations inside the Crossref's data and match to each DOI the corresponding ROR ids.

 __Input__: A JSON file from Crossref's data.